-The silverback breeds with all of the females in his group, though it is the female that initiates the mating process when she is fertile.
+In gorilla breeding rituals, the silverback (the dominant male gorilla) breeds with all of the females in his group, though it is the female that initiates the gorilla mating process when she is fertile.
 However, a 1982 study found that aggression from the silverback towards a female led to that female initiating the mating process even when she was not in estrus.

 This is in part because of the fact that they are so dependent on their mothers for so long, but also because of changes in social order within the group.
 If a new silverback takes over the group, he will usually kill all of the infants that are still nursing in an effort to bring the females back into estrus.